djbozjr/conflata/README.md

 ### Errors

-`ErrorGroup.Fields()` returns one `FieldError` per struct field with the associated attempts (environment/provider/decoder failures).
-Use this to decide whether to continue with partial configuration.
+When `Loader.Load` returns an error, type assert it to `*conflata.ErrorGroup`.
+Each group exposes `Fields()` containing the attempted sources (environment, provider, decoder) per field so you can decide whether to continue with partial configuration or fail fast.

 ## Custom Providers